 You can reach the first by clicking here: AA Beyond Belief.

-And the second right here: Secular AA.
+And the second is Secular AA.

 And, well, you are already on the third website.

-There are also almost another 30 regional secular AA websites.
+There are also another 30 regional secular AA websites.
 And those are on this website, on this particular page: Secular Group Websites.

 Joe C was one of the founders of the Toronto group and meeting, Beyond Belief Agnostic and Freethinkers Group, Canada’s longest running secular AA meeting.
 He is also the creator and manager of a fourth secular AA website, Rebellion Dogs Publishing.